 Jason Roland Smith, Professor of Tuba & Euphonium at Ohio University, has presented performances at conferences, festivals, and universities internationally.
 As a founding member of OhioBrass, Ohio University’s faculty-artist brass quintet in residence, he has toured nationally and also performed at the Music Teachers National Convention and the Ohio Music Educators Association Conference.
+Dr. Smith is also a member of OU's faculty low brass trio, 3BASSO, along with faculty Dr. Lucas Rego Borges and Dr. Joseph Brown (trombones).

 Applied Tuba & Euphonium